 Budget requests of up to $500.00 will be considered.
 However, a higher budget request will be considered in unusual cases for which the need is thoroughly documented.
-Students who are applying for FCSM Undergraduate Research Funds should also apply for funding to the University Undergraduate Research Committee.
+Students who are applying for FCSM Undergraduate Research Funds should also apply for funding to the University Office of Undergraduate Research Committee.

 An important aspect of the professional life of a scientist is the presentation of results in a professional arena.
 In recognition of this, funds may be sought to attend a professional meeting at which the student will present an oral seminar or a research poster.
 A separate Travel Grant Application is available to apply for these funds.
 Travel grant applications have no deadline